veeplay/docs/docs/video-guides/how-video-streaming-works.md

 ![Transcoding a video to multiple qualities](/img/video-guides/video-transcoding-multiple-quality.png)

-The resulting rendering segments are then all uploaded to storage, cached on a CDN and made available to players.
-A playlist index file is also generated, connecting each individual segment to a specific playback time interval, and exposing metadata like information about bitrate and quality.
+The resulting rendering segments are then all uploaded to storage, cached on a CDN, and made available to players.
+A playlist index file is also generated, connecting each individual segment to a specific playback time interval and exposing metadata like information about bitrate and quality.

 ## HTTP Streaming Protocols